Bank & Statement Import

 Bank Feed (Automatic Sync)

-🔗 NEW Feature: Bank feeds support 5,000+ financial institutions including Chase, Bank of America, Wells Fargo, Capital One, and many more.
+🔗 NEW Feature: Live feeds are compatible with over 5,000 financial institutions across the US, including Chase, Bank of America, Wells Fargo, Capital One, and many regional banks.

 How to Connect Your Bank

-1. Navigate to Bank Import in the sidebar
+1. Open the Bank Import section from the sidebar menu

-6. Your accounts appear in the "Manage Bank Connections" section
+6. Connected accounts appear under "Manage Bank Connections"

 Mapping Bank Accounts

-1. Find your account in the Unmapped Bank Accounts section
+1. Locate the account under Unmapped Bank Accounts

-4. The account moves to Mapped Bank Accounts and is ready to sync
+4. The account shifts to Mapped Bank Accounts and becomes eligible for syncing

 Syncing Transactions

-1. Click ⚙️ Initialize to set the start date for your first sync
+1. Press ⚙️ Initialize to define the starting date for your first retrieval

-2. Click 🔄 Sync to fetch new transactions
+2. Press 🔄 Sync to pull the latest transactions into Kantivo

-3. Transactions flow into the Transaction Matching workflow
+3. Retrieved transactions are routed into the Transaction Matching pipeline

-4. Use 🔄 Sync All to sync all mapped accounts at once
+4. Use 🔄 Sync All to refresh every mapped account simultaneously

 Resetting Sync

-Need to re-sync transactions from a different date?
-Click ↺ Reset on any mapped account to choose a new start date.
+If you need to re-fetch transactions from a different starting point, press ↺ Reset on the relevant mapped account and select a new date.

 Manual Import Methods